-This course is a ‘taste’ of Judaism and is based on our conversion to Judaism program.
-Learn about Jewish holidays, lifecycle, history, texts, culture, and more.
+This course gives you an introduction to many aspects of Judaism and is based on our conversion to Judaism program.
+You’ll learn about Jewish holidays, lifecycle events, history, texts, culture, and more.
 With your registration, you’ll also receive our Basics of Judaism course (a $55 USD value) at no additional charge.

 What is included in the program?